Skip to main content

 • Fertilize Appropriately

 Keeping your lawn and landscape green and healthy can be a challenge here in south Florida.
 Fertilizing appropriately is one way to improve the health and vigor of plants in your yard.
-There are a few things you should keep in mind:
+Here are a few things to keep in mind:

-2. More is not better as too much fertilizer can actually cause more problems with the plants and is very detrimental to the environment.
+2. More is not better!
+Too much fertilizer can cause problems with plants and is detrimental to the environment.

-3. If possible find fertilizers that have slow release nitrogen and low phosphorous.
+3. If possible, use fertilizers that have slow release nitrogen and low phosphorous.

 Below are some helpful links.